dylanmooney62/laravel-blog/content/blog/displaying.md

 ## Displaying Posts

-Displaying posts is very simple however how guests and admins interact with the posts is very different so I had to create a solution that allowed for the different views to be displayed.
+Displaying posts is very simple however how guests and admins interact with posts is very different so I had to create a solution that allowed for the different views to be displayed.

-This is why is created two `PostControllers`. one for the guests and one for the admins.
+This is why I created two **PostControllers**. one for the guests and one for the admins.

 I updated the routing to accommodate for this: